 - 1. Why is the use of a transactions worksheet impractical in actual practice? - 2.
 What is an 'account'?
-How are debits and credits used to record transactions? - 3.
-Some tend to associate "good" and "bad" or "increase" and "decrease" with credits and debits.
+How are debits and credits used to record transactions?

+- 3. Some tend to associate "good" and "bad" or "increase" and "decrease" with credits and debits.
 Is this a valid association?
-Explain.

-- 4. The pattern of recording increases as debits and decreases as credits is common to asset and expense accounts.
+Explain. - 4.
+The pattern of recording increases as debits and decreases as credits is common to asset and expense accounts.
 Provide an example. - 5.
 The pattern of recording increases and credits and decreases as debits is common to liabilities, equity, and revenue accounts.
 Provide an example. - 6.
-Summarise the rules for using debits and credits to record assets, expenses, liabilities, equity, and revenues. - 7.
+Summary of rules for using Debit and Credits: - 7.
 What is a Trial Balance?
 Why is it prepared? - 8.
 How is a Trial Balance used to prepare financial statements? - 9.
 A General Journal is often called a book of original entry.
 Why? - 10.
 The positioning of a debit-credit entry in the General Journal is similar in some respects to instructions written in a computer program.
 Explain, using an example. - 11.
 What is a General Ledger?
 Why is it prepared? - 12.
 What is a Chart of Accounts?
 How are the accounts generally arranged and why? - 13.
 List the steps in the accounting cycle.